facussc24/Proyecto-barack/README.md

 Open `amfe_proceso_mejorado.html` in a browser to work with an enhanced process AMFE.
 Log in to add processes or failure modes and edit the tables inline.
 All data is kept in `localStorage`.

+## Using `amfe_proceso_ultra.html`

+`amfe_proceso_ultra.html` provides a trimmed-down AMFE editor focused on speed and simplicity.
+You can add new processes and failure modes directly in the browser and the information will persist in `localStorage`.

 ## Features